When Should I Add The BBQ Sauce?

 The 10-15 minute window is based on our cooking methods.
 If you cook at a lower temp than we do, you’ll need to go the longer recommended time of 15 minutes.
 If you cook on a screaming hot grill, the shorter time would be a better option.
 Be sure to keep an eye on it, because burnt sauce is generally bitter sauce.

-Another method is to warm Craig’s BBQ sauce up in a medium saucepan on medium to medium low.
+Another method is to warm Craig’s BBQ sauce up in a medium saucepan on medium to medium-low.
 Stirring constantly.
 You don’t want it to boil as that will cause the sugars to burn as well.
-If you see the sauce starting to simmer, reduce the heat or turn it off all together.
+If you see the sauce starting to simmer, reduce the heat or turn it off altogether.